Dilipkumarjakhar/DSA--Algo-SDE-1-/README.md

 build components that possess high reuseability.
 - React is well known for developing and designing complex mobile user interfaces and web applications.

+**useEffect**
+- What does useEffect do?
+By using this Hook, you tell React that your component needs to do something after render.
+- React will remember the function you passed (we'll refer to it as our “effect”), and call it later after performing the DOM updates.

+**What is the useState in react?**
+- The React useState Hook allows us to track state in a function component.
+- State generally refers to data or properties that need to be tracking in an application.

 **What is a Redux in React?**
 - React Redux is the official React UI bindings layer for Redux.
-It lets your React components read data from a Redux store, and dispatch actions to the store to update state
+- It lets your React components read data from a Redux store, and dispatch actions to the store to update state

 **What is react router?**
 - React Router is a standard library for routing in React.